kunal-gangani/kunal-gangani/README.md

 ## About Me

-I'm a passionate **Flutter Developer** and **MCA student** who loves turning complex ideas into smooth, high-performance mobile applications.
+I'm a passionate **Flutter Developer** and **MCA student** dedicated to turning complex ideas into smooth, high-performance mobile applications.

 I focus on building apps that are **scalable, secure, and visually stunning**.